 Absolutely, our doctors have been treating patients online since the beginning of the Covid 19 pandemic.
-Please book your appointment via the following link (link here to simply book) and specify whether you prefer face to face or online consultation.
+When you contact us for an appointment, just let us know whether you prefer a face to face or online consultation.

 If your doctor decides to treat you with Roaccutane medication, a blood & urine sample will be required.
-You will be asked to attend your initial appointment in our dedicated Centric Specialist Care clinic in South Dublin or book some blood tests in your local GP practice in advance of your consultation.
+You will be asked to attend the practice for this appointment in person or book some blood tests in your local GP practice in advance of your consultation.

 "With a lot of experience in Roaccutane treatment, I have found it to be an extremely effective treatment for acne, when used properly in selected patients and under careful medical supervision.
 It offers a permanent solution to what can be a devastating skin issue for so many."
 Dr Lena Healy.

 How much does it cost?

 Follow up (physical or online) consultations are €100.